nerves-project/erlinit/README.md

 to a GUI or web app.
 The `dtach` utility is useful for this.
 An example invocation is: `--alternate-exec "/usr/bin/dtach -N /tmp/iex_prompt"`.
 See the `dtach` manpage for details.

+## Multiple consoles

+Some targets such as the Raspberry Pi have multiple locations where the Erlang shell could be sent.
+Currently, `erlinit` only supports a console on one of the locations.
+This can cause some confusion and look like a hang.
+To address this, `erlinit` can print a warning message on the unused consoles using the `--warn-unused-tty` option.
+For example, if the user specifies that the Erlang shell is on `ttyAMA0` (the UART port), a message will be printed on `tty0` (the HDMI output).